lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   - Click *Droplets* from the unfolding menu
   - For the installation step, you should create a VPS which is at least 2GB RAM, because a few packages require more than 1GB RAM to compile.
 You can always change up or down to some amount either number of CPUs or amount of RAM later.
      For the moment being, choose the following (moving top to bottom):
-    - Image / Distributions: `Ubuntu 18.04.x x64`
+    - Image / Distributions: `Ubuntu 20.04 (LTS) x64`
     - Plan / Starter (Standard): `RAM 2GB`, `Power 1CPU`, `Storage 50GB`, `Transfer 2TB`, `cost $10 monthly`
 	- Datacenter Region: `London`
-	- Authentication: `One-time password` (we'll move to `SSH key` later)
+	- Authentication: `Password` (we'll move to `SSH key` later)
+	- Create *root* password
-	- Hostname: choose a memorable name ou can always change it later from inside the machine
+	- Hostname: choose a memorable name for your server.
+You can always change it later from inside the machine
 	- Tags: choose the reference project.
 I guess you only have the default one at the moment though.
-You can build more structure to your account later if you decide to stick with Digital Ocean.
+You can build more structure to your account later, if you decide to stick with Digital Ocean and become a devOps guru!
   - Click `Create`
-  - Wait for the email containing the IP public address of the server, and the password for the *root* (admin) user.
-The IP address could also be found in the *Resources* tab besides the name of the droplet.
+  - Wait for the droplet to be created.
+Once it's done, the process should end showing the project page opened on the *Resources* tab.
+In the *Droplets* list you can easily find the droplet by the name, with the IP address on the right.

 Notice that Digital Ocean highly discourage the creation of *swap space*, practice often used to keep down the size, and hence the cost, of the droplet.
 This is due to the fact that their system is all made up of SSD storage, that is highly degraded by the continous read/write access, typical when swapping.
 Besides, upgrading the droplet leads to much better results in general.